One Harbor Point

 Public Meeting, Notice, and Commenting

-The date has not been set for the Council’s initial consideration of the proposed development agreement.
-Once the meeting has been scheduled, public notice will be provided a minimum of 10-days in advance of the meeting in the Peninsula Gateway, to owners of property within 300-feet of the site, and through the posting of the site with a public notice board.
+Public notice for all meetings and hearings will be provided a minimum of 10-days in advance of the meeting in the Peninsula Gateway, to owners of property within 1,000-feet of the site, and through the posting of the site with a public notice board.
 We will also provide email notice to those signed up on the One Harbor Point mailing list.
 Contact Cindy Andrews to get on that list.

 Development Agreement Process